MerginMaps/docs/src/gis/avoid-overlap/index.md

 4. Save and synchronise your project.

-Now this option will be used when digitizing new polygons both in QGIS and the <MobileAppNameShort />:
+Now this option will be used when digitising new polygons both in QGIS and the <MobileAppNameShort />:

 ![Mergin Maps mobile app avoid polygon overlap](./mobile-avoid-polygon-overlap.jpg "Mergin Maps mobile app avoid polygon overlap")